Dubble-bubble-original/engg4000/Documentation/MeetingNotes.md

 - Nathaniel:
 - Fred:
 ### Dicussions <!-- omit in toc -->
+- Fred suggestions:
-- Fred suggestion: add rule on github to delete branches once merged
+  - add rule on github to delete branches once merged
+  - future meeting notes updates will be commited directly to dev branch without pr & reviews
+  - create separate Trello "Done" columns for each sprint
-- Trello board "Ready to test" column?
+- How does the Trello board "Ready to test" column work?
 ### Decisions <!-- omit in toc -->
 -
 ### Todo <!-- omit in toc -->